nomkhonwaan/example-centralized-logging-with-elk-stack/README.md

 then goto Management > Saved Objects > Import and choose kibana.json on ./master/kibana this is pre-config of Kibana dashboard and virtualizations objects.
 But there are nothing until you start your client.

-**Jot down you master IP, this will required for setup Filebest on client**
+**Jot down your master IP, this will required for setup Filebest on client**

 ### Client
 On the client you need to change the Filebeat host IP follow you master IP at ./slave/filebeat/filebeat.yml change